binarykitchen/avconv/README.md

 }
 ```

-an exit code = 0 (zero) means there was no problem. an exit code of 127 means the program avconv could not be found. i recommend you to use a switch block to deal with the exit code.
+an exit code = 0 (zero) means there was no problem. an exit code of 127 means the program avconv could not be found. i recommend you to use a switch block to deal with various exit codes.

-stdout might contain any useful information, depending on the log level. beware that stdout may contain warnings or errors coming from avconv.
+depending on the log level, stdout might contain any useful information. beware that stdout may contain warnings or errors coming from avconv.
-stderr is rarely used. only if there is a unix-related problem about spawning processes, memory etc, it will have some useful information.
+stderr is rarely filled. only if there was an unix-related problem about spawning processes, memory etc.

 ## api